 What I hadn’t considered was how much I’d end up using it in the daytime.
-For her, it was so much better than lying flat on her back on the playmat I’d used with my son.
+For her, it was so much better than lying flat on her back on the playmat I’d used with her older brother.

 For portability, you can’t beat it (I used to fold it in half and stuff it in my carry-on when flying so she could sleep/lie-in it whenever it was needed on the journey).

-This was recommended to me by a friend and my only regret is that I didn’t get it first time around.
+This was recommended to me at a twin antenatal class and my only regret is that I didn’t get it first or second time around.

 You can adjust the angle of the seat so you can lie it flat for a tiny newborn and then sit it up as baby grows.
-In the upright position, it’s really supportive, unlike the one I had for my firstborn – he slumped so badly in it I stopped using it.
+In the upright position, it’s really supportive, unlike the one I had for my first babies which was only useable beyond a certain age.

 #9 Invest in a buggy you can fold with one hand